ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/introduction-to-tinyml-on-arm/env-setup-5.md

 ## Next Steps

-If you don't have the Grove AI vision board and want to use the Corstone-300 FVP proceed to [Environment Setup Corstone-300 FVP](/learning-paths/microcontrollers/introduction-to-tinyml-on-arm/env-setup-6-fvp/)
+If you don't have the Grove AI vision board, use the Corstone-300 FVP proceed to [Environment Setup Corstone-300 FVP](/learning-paths/microcontrollers/introduction-to-tinyml-on-arm/env-setup-6-fvp/)

 If you have the Grove board proceed o to [Setup on Grove - Vision AI Module V2](/learning-paths/microcontrollers/introduction-to-tinyml-on-arm/setup-7-grove/)